Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 ## FNX320_AUTO
 This Script contains the Functions addressed by some Actions in the Profiles.
 They are addressed via "LuaToggle:FNX320_AUTO:*NUM*" in PilotsDeck.
 Which *NUM*ber maps to which Function can be found at the End of the File!
 This Script is essential for these Buttons to work.
-Some Functions are not used in the Profile (like Engine Masters) - I'll use them for my Thrustmaster TCA.
+Some Functions are not used in the Profile (like Engine Masters) - I'll use them for my Thrustmaster TCA.<br/>
+It contains also a "INIT" Function that helps when starting in the Cold and Dark State: it applies Power to Plane and sets some Basic Knobs and Switches (like e.g. Integ/Flood Lights).<br/>

 ## FNX320_SYNC
 This Script is essential for some Buttons / Displays from the Profiles to show their State / Value (Gear Indication, Baro, Landing Light).<br/>
 The Script (and the Binary) use Offsets at 0x5400 and above to generate Informations for some Buttons - if these are used by some other Addon you have to change them in the Lua and the Profile (and the Configuration File of the Binary).
 This Offset-Range is normally associated with "Project Magenta".<br/>

+## GSX_AUTO and GSX_AUTO_FNX
+These Scripts are used to integrate with GSX Pro and you only need them if you own it.
+The GSX_AUTO Script is not tied to the Fenix only, it can also be used with GSX and other Aircrafts! <br/>
+With these Scripts you can call the GSX Services via LuaToggle Functions so they can be called via StreamDeck (or Joystick).
+They also generate 3 Values that can be displayed on the StreamDeck: Current Service State, Passenger De/Boarding Progress and Cargo Un/Loading Progress.<br/>
+The easiest way is to use the "Call/State" Action on the StreamDeck, it always calls the next available Service: Refuel -> Cater -> Board -> Push -> Push Confirm ...
+Deboard (and then it starts over). <br/>

 # Usage
 I hope/think most Buttons should be self-explanatory.
 Some Buttons use a Long-Press Actions, for Example:<br/>